ExpressVPN Review 2023

 Considering it has over 3,000 servers, ExpressVPN gives you plenty of freedom when choosing an optimal server based on your gaming needs.
 Still, keep in mind that ExpressVPN will slow you down a bit, so it's crucial to have a fast Web connection.

 ExpressVPN doesn't have gaming-optimized servers.
 Instead, you can use any of its servers.
-In addition to that, you can choose from a wide range of protocols.
-This allows you to reduce lag and increase performance in terms of gaming - on both local and long-distance connections.
+In addition to that, you can choose from a wide range of protocols, allowing you to reduce lag and increase gaming performance - on both local and long-distance connections.
+This versatility makes ExpressVPN a top contender on our best gaming VPN list.

 To check what other features you can use to optimize your gameplay session (as well as how to keep your ping under control), here's our complete guide on using ExpressVPN for gaming.